Street art depicting the Carnation Revolution in Lisbon, Portugal. Jeanne Menjoulet via Flickr

 Freedom Day on 25 April is a national holiday in Portugal, with official commemorations.

 It celebrates the 1974 Revolution that ended the dictatorship and started democracy.
+It also commemorates the first free elections that took place a year later on 25 April 1975.

 Known as the Carnation Revolution, this was a virtually bloodless, leftist, military-led coup.

-It began on 25 April 1974, in Lisbon and transformed the Portuguese regime from an authoritarian dictatorship to a democracy.
+The revolution began on 25 April 1974, in Lisbon and transformed the Portuguese regime from an authoritarian dictatorship to a democracy.

 It followed a long period of social change and power struggles between the left and right wing political forces.